One of my cooking mentors is Aglaia Kremezi, noted cookbook author and owner of Kea Artisanals, a cooking school in Greece.

-A popular speaker and teacher, I have presented my work to many groups and professional organizations including: American Herbalists Guild, American Holistic Veterinary Medicine Association, Atlanta Botanical Garden, Cullowhee Native Plant Conference, Emory Center for Lifelong Learning, Foxfire Museum, Georgia Holistic Veterinary Medicine Association, Georgia Master Gardeners, Hambidge Center for the Creative Arts and Sciences, International Congress of Ethnobiology, International Herb Association, John C. Campbell Folk School, North Carolina Natural Products Association, School of Medicine: Emory University, School of Pharmacy: University of Georgia, State Botanical Garden of Georgia, Southeastern Women’s Herbal Conference, and Veterinarian Botanical Medicine Association.
+I have had the honor of sharing my love of herbs with many groups and professional organizations including the American Herbalists Guild, American Holistic Veterinary Medicine Association, Atlanta Botanical Garden, Cullowhee Native Plant Conference, Emory Center for Lifelong Learning, Foxfire Museum and Heritage Center, Georgia Holistic Veterinary Medicine Association, Georgia Master Gardeners, Hambidge Center for the Creative Arts and Sciences, Highland Biological Station, the International Congress of Ethnobiology, International Herb Association, John C. Campbell Folk School, North Carolina Natural Products Association, School of Medicine: Emory University, School of Pharmacy: the University of Georgia, State Botanical Garden of Georgia, Southeastern Women’s Herbal Conference, and Veterinarian Botanical Medicine Association.

-My talents as a chef have also grown over the years as I follow in the footsteps of my father and grandfather, both of whom were chefs, and my great uncle who once cooked for the royal family of Greece.
+Because I believe that food is your best medicine, I have always been a passionate cook, following in the footsteps of my father and grandfather, both of whom were chefs, as well as my great uncle who once cooked for the royal family of Greece.
 Since 1999, I have been visiting Greece almost every year where the traditional cuisine of Crete, with its emphasis on wild ingredients, has inspired me to bring my knowledge of herbs and wild plants into the kitchen.

-In 1993 the Healing with Herbs Institute expanded and began to offer herbal trainings in Atlanta, Georgia.
-Five years later, we moved the school to the mountains of northeast Georgia and became the BotanoLogos School of Herbal Studies.
-Since then, BotanoLogos has been the only school in Georgia to offer in-depth herbal education.
-I am the school’s director and primary instructor.
+In 1993 the Healing with Herbs Institute expanded and began to offer herb classes in Atlanta, Georgia.
+Five years later, I took over as the primary teacher and moved the school (and myself) to the mountains of northeast Georgia where we became the BotanoLogos School of Herbal Studies.